|

 Rumours of luxury living and high expense accounts have been backed up time and again in internal EU reports.
 It is hard to see people accepting massive growth in the power of the Brussels machine while these practices remain rife, or a perceived to be rife.

 It is a mistake to think of culture as merely a product of social, political or economic factors.
 The very root of the word culture reflects the spiritual aspect of national identity.
-The "cult" of any group refers to their religious practice, their spiritual identity.
+The "cult" of any group refers to their religious practice, their core, spiritual identity.

 Europe may never again be called "Christian" in the way that it was four or five centuries ago -- and that may not be a bad thing.
 It would be preferable to see a genuine spiritual renewal which affected individual people, families and relationships than a return to institutionalised religion.

-Europe does not need any more institutionalised belief.
 But a recognition of its spiritual heritage, the human and faith values on which its cultures have thrived for centuries, could only helped to bring a greater sense of unity in diversity, and a passion of a common destiny.

 Keywords: Social Comment | EU | European Constitution | European identity | Constitution | Referendum | French vote | EEC | European project | culture | unity | Christian | superstate | American hegemony | Brussels | Mal Fletcher